Sarah-Wambui/phase-2-react-project/README.md

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000/articles]to view it in your browser.
+Open [http://localhost:3000/articles] to view it in your browser.

 The page will reload when you make changes.\
-You may also see any lint errors in the console.
+You may also see no errors in the console.

 ### Some Screenshots
   - Homepage section